 These gluten and grain free sugar cookies were a big hit!

-And this Double Chocolate Kahlua cake is also gluten and grain free.
-I’ll be posting the recipe later this week so be sure to check back.
+And this Double Chocolate Kahlua Cake is also gluten and grain free.

 The candy buffet was so popular at our movie night, that I decided to bring it back Galentine’s Day style!
 All the girls took candy home for their sweethearts (and some for themselves too).
 I’m leaving it up until Valentine’s Day of course and it’s been a delight to my neighbors and everyone else whose come over since the party.
 Also, the hubby was happy we had little ties for the treat bags… he needed an extra one for his loaf of bread this morning. 🙂